huggingface/transformers/docs/source/en/quantization.md

 quantized_model.save_pretrained("opt-125m-gptq")
 ```

-Reload a quantized model with the [`~PreTrainedModel.from_pretrained`] method, and set `device_map="auto"` to automatically distribute the model on all availale GPUs to load the model faster without using more memory than needed.
+Reload a quantized model with the [`~PreTrainedModel.from_pretrained`] method, and set `device_map="auto"` to automatically distribute the model on all available GPUs to load the model faster without using more memory than needed.

 ```py
 from transformers import AutoModelForCausalLM